Key Takeaway

 How to Choose Your Agent

 Choosing the right agent is arguably more important than the document itself.
-The best-drafted POA in the world won't help if the wrong person is holding it.
+The best-drafted POA in the world won't help if the wrong person holds it.

-Trustworthiness.
+Trustworthiness above all else.
 Your agent will have access to your money, your medical care, or both.
-Trust is non-negotiable.
-Choose someone whose integrity you're confident in — not hopeful about, but confident.
+Don't be hopeful about their integrity — be confident in it.

-Competence.
-For a financial POA, your agent needs to be capable of managing money, dealing with institutions, and making sound financial decisions.
-For a healthcare POA, they need to be able to handle the emotional weight of medical decisions under stress.
+Competence for the role.
+For a financial POA, your agent needs to be capable of managing money and dealing with institutions.
+For a healthcare POA, they need to handle the emotional weight of medical decisions under stress.
+These are different skills.

-Availability.
-Your agent needs to be reachable and able to act when needed.
-Someone who travels constantly, lives far away, or has a demanding schedule that prevents them from responding quickly may not be the best choice.
+Availability when it counts.
+Your agent needs to be reachable and able to act quickly.
+Someone who travels constantly or has a demanding schedule that prevents fast responses may not be the right choice, however trustworthy they are.

-Willingness.
-Being an agent is a responsibility, not an honor.
-Ask the person directly if they're willing to serve, and give them the option to decline without guilt.
+Willingness, not just honor.
+Being an agent is a responsibility.
+Ask the person directly if they're willing to serve, and give them the genuine option to decline without guilt.

-Understanding of your wishes.
+Understanding of your actual wishes.
 Your agent should understand not just what authority they have, but how you'd want them to use it.
-This requires conversations — ongoing ones, not just a single chat.
+This requires ongoing conversations, not a single talk years ago.

 Common Power of Attorney Mistakes